alvarezloaiciga/webchat/docs/README.md

 });
 ```

 ?> You should replace `tenant` with the name of your own Quiq tenant.
-If you would like Chat to send messages to a specific Contact Point, replace `default` with that Contact Point's name.
+If you would like Chat to send messages to a specific Contact Point, replace `default` with that Contact Point's name. **NOTE:** The `contactPoint` you specify must be enabled from Admin UI as described above.
-Reach out to your Quiq representative for assistance in creating and managing Contact Points.

 ?> The `Quiq()` function can be called with an object containing customization options beyond just `contactPoint`.
 See the [Options](/types?id=options) section for all the possible customization points.